sebasgarcep/sebasgarcep.github.io/_posts/2021-05-30-from-zero-to-data-ready-part-1.md

 $ mdb-export database.mdb [table name] > [file name].csv
 ```

 This will write our table into a csv file and now we can play with it!
+I'm going to use Jupyter Notebook to perform the EDA.
+The reasons are twofold.
+First, doing EDA on Jupyter Notebook + Python using Pandas is relatively straightforward.
+Second, is that we are planning to write our ETLs on Python as our data is very small.
+This means that we can reuse whatever code we write here in the next step of our process.

 First, we noticed was that these tables were severely denormalized, i.e. that the same data was found in two or more tables.
 Specifically, the table for barcodes repeated the information from the references table.
 Therefore, to keep a single source of truth for now on, we will only be looking at barcodes, as they fully describe an item.